zama-ai/concrete-ml/docs/deep-learning/fhe_friendly_models.md

 ```

 {% hint style="info" %}
-Note that in the network above, biases are used for linear layers but are not quantized (`"bias": True, "bias_quant": None`).
-The addition of the bias is an univariate operation and is fused into the activation function.
+In the network above, biases are used for linear layers but are not quantized (`"bias": True, "bias_quant": None`).
+The addition of the bias is a univariate operation and is fused into the activation function.
 {% endhint %}

 Training this network with pruning (see below) with 30 out of 100 total non-zero neurons gives good accuracy while keeping the accumulator size low.